Board of Trustees Bylaws

 Should any final action, final decision, or final vote be required in the opinion of the Board with regard to any matter considered in such closed or executive meeting or session, then such final action, final decision or final vote shall be at either:

-A. The open meeting covered by this Notice upon the reconvening of this public meeting, or
+- The open session portion of the meeting upon the reconvening of the public meeting, or

-A quorum for the transaction of college business shall consist of a majority of the membership of the Board of Trustees; less than a quorum may adjourn to a specific time.
+A quorum for the transaction of College business shall consist of a majority of the membership of the Board of Trustees; if there is a belief by the Board that one or more members may need to leave the meeting such that the Board may not be able to maintain a quorum, the Board may adjourn the meeting to a specific time.